alchatti/drupal-devcontainer-image/README.md

 - `8.2`: PHP 8.2 with latest Node.js, and Composer at build.
 - `8.1`: PHP 8.1 with latest Node.js, and Composer at build.

+Legacy / Deprecated tags:

-- `7.4`: PHP 7.4 with latest Node.js, and Composer at build.
+- `7.4`: PHP 7.4 with latest Node.js, and Composer at build. (last build 2023DEC01)

 You can also use timestamped tags to target a specific build.
 Check https://hub.docker.com/r/alchatti/drupal-devcontainer/tags for available tags.